Wisconsin Voter FAQs

 Get registered or confirm that your registration is up to date as soon as possible.
 Deadlines depend on registration method.

-What are the requirements to vote in Wisconsin?
+What are the qualifications to vote in Wisconsin?

 - Be at least 18 years old.